isomerpages/moe-angmokiopri/_our-amkp-experience/The Staple: CCA/Brass Band.md

 **<font size="5">About</font>**

-* The Brass Band CCA aims to develop the students' interest in and appreciation of music as they grow into confident individuals.
-Students will be given opportunities to explore different genres of music as well as musical instruments.
-During CCA sessions, they will be able to learn to read musical notes and work collaboratively to make music while enriching their learning in the aesthetic domain.
+The Brass Band CCA aims to groom students to become confident individuals by providing them a platform to express themselves musically.
+Learning different genres of music has helped our students acquire the skill of reading musical notes.
+With a positive attitude and confidence in themselves as well as the team, our students work together to perform each musical piece beautifully and confidently.

 **<font size="5">Teachers-in-Charge</font>**
 * Mdm Dai Siming (First IC)
 * Mdm Chang Shuyun (Second IC)
-* Mr Yap How Joo Joseph

 **<font size="5">CCA Days and Timing</font>**
-* Monday, 2.15pm to 4.30pm
-* Friday, 2.15pm to 4.30pm
+* **Friday**, 2.15 p.m. to 4.15 p.m.